Monument

 the time I got arrested: Please stop,

-you re hurt ing me puh lease
+you re hurt ing me puh lease, he whines,

 pinching out each syllable on her hips.